Thursday, 28 February 2013

 Our dinner guests last Saturday brought us a lovely bouquet of pink and yellow roses, yellow freesia and white sweet alyssum (which I used to think was called illusion!).
 The flowers are very pretty and also smell wonderful; I absolutely love the scent of freesia which is one of my favourite flowers.
 My Mum knew how much I love it and arranged for my wedding bouquet to have freesia in it, its fragrance is part of my lovely memories from that day.
 I am really enjoying smelling the delicate but distinctive perfume of freesia as I move around the back room.

-Wednesday 27 February 2013
+Wednesday, 27 February 2013

 Misty

 I woke to a misty morning.
 When it's misty my journey to work always feels rather mysterious, it's strange and disorientating not to be able to see the surrounding fields and houses.
-By about nine the mist had nearly all gone, revealing a gorgeous pale blue sky which made our morning walk to the town centre very pleasurable.
+By about nine the mist had nearly all gone, revealing a gorgeous pale blue sky which made our communication skills morning walk to the town centre very pleasurable.
 After work I did some cooking for this Saturday: we are going walking during the day on Saturday so I am being super organised and making most of the meal in advance.
 And then it was off to book club at Maria's, always a pleasant evening and it was really nice to see everyone and hear their news.

-Tuesday 26 February 2013
+Tuesday, 26 February 2013

 The man in the moon